jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The woodcutter shrugs.
 "Well.
 All these new books being printed—who can read it all?
 My cousin says there are more books in Florence now than anyone could finish in a lifetime.
 What's the point of all those new words anyway?
 Let the stars be the stars and the princes be the princes."

-Niccolo stares at the sky, before adding.
+Niccolo stares at the sky for a moment.

 "Being at the bottom makes it easier to see what's going on at the top.
 I've served princes.
 I've been tortured by them.
 I've studied their rise and fall.
 I read the ancients.
 They speak to me.
 The view from down here is clarifying."

 The woodcutter is back at the big tree.
 "I understand what you mean.
-Roman peace and bridges and all...Can I have the big tree?"
+Roman peace and bridges and all...Can I have the big tree?
+It's not sacred, is it?"

 "Yes.
 Take that too."